 In terms of sponsorship, the Lombok circuit provides a great opportunity for the Indonesian economy, for MotoGP fans and for brands and sponsors.
-It’s hoped that the circuit will pull in international sports fans (almost a given with the confirmation of its inclusion in the MotoGP calendar) to compliment the country’s already booming inbound travel industry.
+It’s hoped that the circuit will pull in international sports fans (almost a given with the confirmation of its inclusion in the MotoGP calendar) to complement the country’s already booming inbound travel industry.

-On the other hand Indonesia, with a population well above the 261 million mark, is a very interesting market for pan European brands wishing to enter the Asian market in grand fashion.
+On the other hand Indonesia, with a population well above the 261 million marks, is a very interesting market for pan European brands wishing to enter the Asian market in grand fashion.
 There is little doubt that major motorsport events such as MotoGP, Formula 1 and Formula E (discover a Formula E Agency) serve as a powerful fly-wheel for companies and brands to be put on the radar once these huge sporting series hit the local ground.

 What does the future hold for MotoGP, and for sports sponsorship in Indonesia in general?
 Watch this space…